 This agenda item focuses on LTE RRC aspects of both LTE and NR mobility WIs – NR RRC aspects of both LTE and NR mobility WIs should be submitted to 6.9.5.
 Do not submit contributions on WI-specific open issues that are not captured in the current LTE RRC to this agenda item.

+All ASN.1 issues should be raised in RILs first – contributions where no RIL issue exists may not be treated.

 Including contributions/TPs on RRC corrections based on review issues.
 For these, no individual company CRs should be submitted: please consult with the rapporteur of LTE RRC CR first (cecilia.eklof@ericsson.com).

 7.3.5 Other